 Knowing how the different styles compare and the advantages and disadvantages of each can help you know how much exercise you need to lose weight.

-An upright style is what most people think of first and they are good for weight loss.
+An upright style is what most people think of first because they are good for weight loss and great for home cardio workouts.
 They can deliver powerful results for burning calories, toning, strengthening, endurance levels, overall fitness, and cardio health.

-You sit up high with the pedals aligned under your knees while riding an upright bike.
+You sit up high with the pedals aligned under your knees while riding an upright.
 The handlebars are at a comfortable distance from you and require you to use the upper body and core muscles to stay upright.